wernerfred/docker-mailserver/docs/content/config/best-practices/dkim.md

 4. In `TTL` (time to live): Time span in seconds.
 How long the DNS server should cache the `TXT` record.
 5. Save.

+!!! note
-**Note**: Sometimes the key in `config/opendkim/keys/domain.tld/mail.txt` can be on multiple lines.
+    Sometimes the key in `config/opendkim/keys/domain.tld/mail.txt` can be on multiple lines.
 If so then you need to concatenate the values in the TXT record:

 ```console
 $ dig mail._domainkey.domain.tld TXT